instructian/art3870/week_1.md

 - [ ] Add/Drop  - Prereq Check
 - [ ] Review Syllabus
 - [ ] Questions and Answers

-## Break

 - [ ] Register and account on github.com
 - [ ] Create a Repository with a Readme.md file
 - [ ] Create Base folder for all your work
  - [ ] Create folders for Labs and Projects
  - [ ] Have a basic placeholder in each folder called index.html
  - [ ] Have folder for css, images and javascript in each folder